Physical books usually arrive within 2-5 days, subject to availability.

-In taking this approach, Rodowick follows the lead of Hannah Arendt, who made judgment the cornerstone of her conception of community.
+In An Education in Judgment, philosopher D. N. Rodowick makes the definitive case for a philosophical humanistic education aimed at the cultivation of a life guided by both self-reflection and interpersonal exchange.
+Such a life is an education in judgment, the moral capacity to draw conclusions alone and with others, and in letting one's own judgments be answerable to the potentially contrasting judgments of others.
+Thinking, for Rodowick, is an art we practice with and learn from each other on a daily basis.In taking this approach, Rodowick follows the lead of Hannah Arendt, who made judgment the cornerstone of her conception of community.
 What is important for Rodowick, as for Arendt, is the cultivation of "free relations," in which we allow our judgments to be affected and transformed by those of others, creating "an ever-widening fabric of intersubjective moral consideration."
 That is a fragile fabric, certainly, but one that Rodowick argues is worth pursuing, caring for, and preserving.
 This original work thinks with and beyond Arendt about the importance of the humanities and what "the humanities" amounts to beyond the walls of the university.

 |Publisher||University of Chicago Press|

 |Publication Date||Aug 9, 2021|